OneAndOnlyWisp/ArchMate/README.md

 - A working internet connection
 - Logged in as 'root'
-- (There are minimum hardware requirements, but no exact information for now.)
+- (There are minimum hardware requirements, but no exact information for now)
+- (Preferably pacstrap-base install)

 ## How to get it
 #### With git